TBCX

 Behavior

-Reads the artifact and prints: header fields (including the authored source path when recorded); section summaries; literals and AuxData; exception ranges; disassembly of the top-level, proc, method, and lambda bodies; and the preserved body source text (indented inline, no truncation) for each proc and method when the artifact was built with -include-source.
+Validates through the same complete preflight path as tbcx::load and prints: header fields (including the authored source path and sourcePolicy); executable-source field, nonempty-field, and byte totals; section summaries; literals and AuxData; exception ranges; disassembly of the top-level, proc, method, and lambda bodies; and the preserved body source text (indented inline, no truncation) for each proc and method when the artifact was built with -include-source.
 For stripped artifacts (the default), each body record shows source: <stripped at save time>.
+Each method record also shows its visibility scope and origin (class-definition vs object-definition).
+Literal operands in the disassembly are annotated using the instruction table’s operand types rather than instruction-name heuristics.

 Returns